 Line (e), Total.
 Add the amounts in column (d).
-Enter the total on Schedule OI (Form 1040-NR), item L, line 1e, and on Form 1040-NR, page 1, line 1c.
-Do not include this amount in the amount entered on Form 1040-NR, page 1, line 1a or 1b.
+Enter the total on Schedule OI (Form 1040-NR), item L, line 1e, and on Form 1040-NR, page 1, line 1k.
+Do not include this amount on any other line of the Form 1040-NR.

-Attach any Form 1042-S you received for treaty-exempt income.
-If required, attach Form 8833.
+Attach any Form 1042-S you received for treaty-exempt income to Form 1040-NR, page 1.
+If required, also attach Form 8833.
 See Treaty-based return position disclosure, later.

 Example.
-Sara is a citizen of Italy and was a resident there until September 2020, when she moved to the United States to accept a position as a high school teacher at an accredited public school.
-Sara came to the United States on a J-1 visa (Exchange visitor) and signed a contract to teach for 2 years at this U.S. school.
-She began teaching in September 2020 and plans to continue teaching through May 2022.
-Sara's salary per school year is \$40,000.
-She plans to return to Italy in June 2022 and resume her Italian residence.
-For calendar year 2021, Sara earned \$40,000 from her teaching position.
-She completes the table in item L on her 2021 tax return as shown in the example.
+Andrea is a citizen of Italy and was a resident there until September 2021, when Andrea moved to the United States to accept a position as a high school teacher at an accredited public school.
+Andrea came to the United States on a J-1 visa (Exchange visitor) and signed a contract to teach for 2 years at this U.S. school.
+Andrea began teaching in September 2021 and plans to continue teaching through May 2023.
+Andrea's salary per school year is \$40,000.
+Andrea plans to return to Italy in June 2023 and resume Andrea's Italian residence.
+For calendar year 2022, Andrea earned \$40,000 from the teaching position, which is exempt from income tax per Article 20 of the tax treaty between the United States and Italy.